Fratelli Alinari: Today

 Alinari is today the oldest company in the world in the field of photography.
 Alinari holds a photographic corpus, which includes over 5,500,000 pictures of its own, historical and contemporary, ranging from vintage prints, glass plate negatives to film and fotocolors.

 In 2007, the company opened the Museum of Multimedia and History of Photography (MNAF) is open to the public in Florence, Italy.

 In order to make the images available to a greater number of persons, Alinari has established an on-line search system of its photographic archives, employing a system of iconographic classification produced in collaboration with the University of Florence with over 330,000 images.
 400 new images are added on-line daily.
 The digitization process is done using a Kodak EverSmart Supreme flatbed scanner and a Leaf/Mamiya 80 megapixels Aptus II 12 80 digital camera back.
 Color correction is done using Eizo monitors through a fully calibrated system.
 Color profiling is done using Adobe '98 color space.

 Archives

 The brothers' archives along with the works of other photographers are held in the Fondazione per la Fotografia.
 In 2019, the archive of the Alinari brothers was purchased by the Region of Tuscany, who currently manages the Alinari Foundation collection.

 Collections

 Over 500 photographic prints by the Alinari Brothers are held in the Museum of Fine Arts, Houston.
 Several portraits by the Fratelli Alinari are held in the collection of the National Portrait Gallery, London.
+The Department of Image Collections at the National Gallery of Art Library holds an almost complete copy of the Alinari photographic archive representing works of art and architecture.